Off-Grid Solar SystemsWe are experts at providing complete solutions for your Off-Grid Solar Setup.

-The standard process for us is that we will be monitoring the system closely over the first 4-6 weeks so we can make adjustments to the system and fine tune it to your individual needs.
+GEM Energy’s standard process includes the close monitoring of your new solar system over the first 4-6 weeks so we can fine tune to your individual needs.

-We are fully accredited Selectronic integrator which benefits all of our customers as there standard 5 year warranty is automatically extended to 7 years.
+GEM Energy is a fully accredited Selectronic integrator which benefits all of our customers as their standard five-year warranty is automatically extended to seven years.

 What our customers say about us